founders/startup-directory/app/content/help/getting-registered.md

 ### Joining An Existing Startup
 To join an existing startup, simply request access by searching for your startup and clicking "Request to Join *Startup*".
 The owner of the startup page will recieve a request for you to join their organization, and they can either accept or reject your request to join.

-### Creating An Existing Startup
+### Creating A New Startup
 To create a new startup, you can click "Create A Page" on the onboarding screen and follow the registration form to load information about your startup.
-You will have to fill out some information regarding your startup, such as your startups name, description, logo, hiring status, etc.
+You will have to fill out some information regarding your startup, such as your startups name, description, logo, etc.

 ## Step 3: Browse!
 Congradulations, you have registered with the Founders Startup Directory!
 Feel free to take a look at all the startups that UIUC has to offer.